-i) the consolidated Balance Sheet, the consolidated Income Statement by nature, the consolidated Statement of Comprehensive Income, the consolidated Statement of the Group, its results, comprehensive income, changes in equity and the cash flows;

-Changes in Equity, the consolidated Statement of Cash Flows and the corresponding ii) the adopted accounting policies and valuation criteria are adequate;

-Notes to the accounts allow for an adequate understanding of the financial position of iii) the consolidated management report is sufficiently clear as to the evolution of the businesses and the position of the Group and the subsidiaries included in the consolidation, and highlights the most significant aspects;
+- i) the Consolidated Balance Sheet, the Consolidated Income Statement by Nature, the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Changes in Equity, the Consolidated Statement of Cash Flows and the corresponding Notes of the Group to the accounts allow for an adequate understanding of the financial position, results, comprehensive income, changes in equity and the cash flows of the Group; - ii) the accounting policies and valuation criteria adopted by the Group are adequate; - iii) the Group's consolidated management report is sufficiently clear as to the evolution of the businesses and the position of the Group and the subsidiaries included in the consolidation, and highlights the most significant aspects;

-On this basis, and considering the information obtained from the Board of Directors and the conclusions in the statutory audit report, by unanimous decision, we issue a positive opinion on the following topics:
+On this basis, and considering the information obtained from the BiG's Board of Directors and the conclusions in the statutory audit report, by unanimous decision, we issue a positive opinion on the following topics, concerning the fiscal year ended on December 31, 2023:

-i) Approval of the consolidated management report; and

-ii) Approval of the consolidated financial statements.
+- i) Approval of the Group's consolidated management report; and - ii) Approval of the Group's consolidated financial statements.

-Finally, we would like to express our gratitude to the Board of Directors and to all the

-Group's employees who we contacted, for their valuable cooperation.
+Finally, we would like to express our gratitude to the BiG's Board of Directors and to all the Group's employees who we contacted, for their valuable cooperation.

-Lisbon, April 21, 2023
+Lisbon, April 10, 2024

-The President of the Supervisory Board

-Maria Aline Bastos Moreira Veloso de Almeida
+The President of the Supervisory Board Maria Aline Bastos Moreira Veloso de Almeida